Probability distributions

 • Using the formula: \(\binom{2}{0}(0.5)^0(1-0.5)^{2-0} = 1 \times 1 \times (0.5)^2 = 0.25\)

-• Interpretation: There’s a 25% chance that none of the tests will return a positive result.
+• Interpretation: There’s a 25% chance that neither test will return a positive result.

 • For \(k=1\) (One Positive Test)